Site Overlay

 What do Neuromuscular Medicine Physical Physiatrists do?

-Neuromuscular medicine physiatrists (PM&R doctors) diagnose and treat neuromuscular conditions like ALS, muscular dystrophy, and myasthenia gravis, using electrodiagnosis and other specialized tests.
+Neuromuscular medicine physiatrists (PM&R doctors) diagnose and treat neuromuscular conditions such as ALS, muscular dystrophy, and myasthenia gravis, using electrodiagnostic and other specialized tests.

 They develop customized, team-based treatment plans involving therapies, medications, injections, and rehabilitation to improve function, mobility, and quality of life for patients with nerve and muscle disorders.